We place the highest importance on the emotional, physical and mental wellbeing of our boys.

 - Dr Goulding SMO (other partners share the weekly sessions and Saturday covers)

-- Claire Watson RGN
+- Claire Collins (Part-time)

 We ask all parents to complete a medical questionnaire for their son before he joins the school.
 These are then checked by the school nurse to identify any health issues.
 If necessary, a care plan is written in consultation with you and your son.

-We also offer a well-established counselling service.
-All boys are free to visit and talk to the School Counsellor, Bill Rosseter, in complete confidence to gain help and support during difficult times.
+We offer a well-established counselling service.
+All boys are free to visit and talk to the School Counsellor to gain help and support during difficult times.
 Boys can seek help and advice on a wide range of issues.
 Parents can also be seen and referred to counsellors in their locality if on-going support is required.